How is a non-registered account taxed upon death? + MORE Jan 14th

 Latest News

-This week we look at an increased welcome bonus on the TD Aeroplan Visa Infinite Privilege Card, Air France KLM Flying Blue’s devaluation, a contest to win a trip for 2 to Tokyo and much more in our weekly credit card and loyalty rewards newscast!
-Watch This Week in RWRDS here: Listen to This ....
+This week we look at the big changes coming to Air Canada Aeroplan, the option to use a credit card to get SkyTeam Elite status, the best credit card welcome bonuses for August and much more in our weekly credit card and loyalty rewards newscast!
+Watch This Week in RWRDS here: Listen to This Week [&....
 More »

 Clarification on Scotiabank credit cards marketed with up to 4x points on Scene+ Travel purchases, AIR MILES Card Linked Flash Offer for Best Buy and Catch up on the RWRDS Canada Podcast.
 Check out today’s points & miles updates here: